Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

-Therefore, a more significant new idea is that we replace our original covering by dyadic cubes by a coarser covering using the idea of ``collars".
-This idea is explained in section 3.3.
+Finally, we observe that, as we do not use the cone inequality, our proof adapts to the situation where the ambient space is not a Banach space, but a metric space with a linear contractibility function.
+The proof is somewhat easier when the ambient space is a Riemannian manifold, but it can be carried out with some modification of our basic construction in the case of more general ambient spaces.
+The proof of Theorem 3.1 cannot be adapted to this situation when the ambient space is not linear, but we circumvent this difficulty by embedding the ambient space $M$ into a Banach space, applying Theorem 3.1 in this Banach space, and then projecting $K$ and the image of the homotopy back to $M$. \forget Therefore, a more significant new idea is that we replace our original cover with dyadic cubes with a coarser cover using the idea of ``collars".
+This idea is explained in Section 3.3.
 (See Figures~\ref{figure:paths} and ~\ref{figure:collar} that illustrate this idea).
-It ensures that sizes of dyadic cubes (=balls) in the covering change ``slowly" which turns out to be sufficient to complete the proof.
-(This approach works even despite the fact that we lose a positive lower bound for ${\HC_m(X\cap Q)\over \HC_m(Q)}$ for some of the balls $Q$ of the new covering.)
+It ensures that sizes of dyadic cubes (=balls) in the covering change ``slowly", which turns out to be sufficient to complete the proof.
+(This approach works even despite the fact that we lose a positive lower bound for ${\HC_m(X\cap Q)\over \HC_m(Q)}$ for some of the balls $Q$ of the new cover.)

 Finally, we use the idea of ``insertions".
 To explain this idea imagine a situation when we want to map a connected set $X\subset B$, where $B$ is the $3$-dimensional space with $l^\infty$ metric, into a $1$-dimensional complex at the distance $\leq c_1(2) \HC_2(X).$ Assume that $X$ is covered by two dyadic cubes $Q_1$ and $Q_2$ in $\mathbb{R}^3$ that are of different sizes, so that the smaller cube $Q_1$ is on top of $Q_2$ and the bottom $2$-dimensional face of $Q_1$ is a subset of the interior of the top $2$-dimensional face of $Q_2$ (see Figure ~\ref{figure:twocubes} ).
-Assume that the diameters of $Q_1$ and $Q_2$ are less than the desired upper bound in Theorem 1.5 (1), and the sum of squares of the side lengths of $Q_1$ and $Q_2$ does not exceed $c_2(m)\HC_2(X)$.
-It is natural to want to attempt to map $X$ in the union of the $1$-skeletons of $Q_1$ and $Q_2$ but, of course, this would be impossible because this union is not connected.
+Assume that the diameters of $Q_1$ and $Q_2$ are less than the upper bound desired in Theorem 1.5 (1), and that the sum of squares of the side lengths of $Q_1$ and $Q_2$ does not exceed $c_2(m)\HC_2(X)$.
+It is natural to want to attempt to map $X$ in the union of the $1$-skeletons of $Q_1$ and $Q_2$, but, of course, this would be impossible because this union is not connected.